umalabs/authorization-enhanced-mail-system/README.md

 #### *A. Motivation*

 &emsp;Email, still the most popular communication tool, lacks an essential part of today's modern communications systems—a trust framework.
-Understanding this led us to implement a trust framework into the email ecosystem.
+Understanding this led us to incorporate a trust framework into the email ecosystem.
 At the core of the proposed solution is an attempt to improve the usability of email—not only as an interpersonal communication tool but also as the default choice to send and store files.

 #### *B. Concept*